 We spent a few days at Zornitza Family Estate and enjoyed one extraordinary dinner at aEstivum restaurant.

-With chef Vasil Spasov as our guide, join us on an 8-course culinary adventure, deep into traditional Bulgarian flavors sprinkled with creativity.
+With chef Vasil Spasov as our guide, join us on an 8-course culinary adventure, deep into traditional Bulgarian flavors layered with creativity.

 Zornitza Family Estates – First Relais & Chateaux in Bulgaria